WICG/close-watcher/security-privacy-questionnaire.md

-# Close Signals: Security and Privacy Questionnaire Answers
+# Close Watchers: Security and Privacy Questionnaire Answers

 The following are the answers to the W3C TAG's [security and privacy self-review questionnaire](https://w3ctag.github.io/security-questionnaire/).